The entries for people & families with the surname Collins are gathered together in this SideTrack.

 Eli died 15th June 1872 (aged 65).

-Members of the family were buried at Lister Lane Cemetery [Plot Number 2240]
+The couple were buried at Lister Lane Cemetery [Plot 2240]

 He married Unknown.